DavidCoderror/Poker-Python-Objects/README.md

 19Th Update (16th March): Code is now good Interface to play a basic game on website.
 Logic errors is also fixed 20Th Update (16th March) : Hand Value is now trnamsitted on the site!

+21st Update (17th March) : Fixed acouple of errors, added lines to the reason on how players has won, also starung to ad dbetting